laravel/vapor-docs/1.0/resources/queues.md

 :::warning Valid Concurrency

-It is not possible to set the maximum concurrency of an individual queue higher than the value of the overall currency set by either the `queue-concurrency` option or the general account concurrency limit.

-In addition, the concurrency value must be between 2 and 1,000.
+It is not possible to set the maximum concurrency of an individual queue higher than the value of the overall currency set by either the `queue-concurrency` option or the general AWS account concurrency limit.
+In addition, the concurrency value must be an integer between 2 and 1,000.
 :::

 ## Queue Visibility Timeout